British PM leads tributes to UK film veteran Richard Attenborough

 His father Frederick was a university professor and his mother once marched behind a banner denouncing Spanish dictator General Franco and helped care for Spanish Civil War refugees.
 His family took in two Jewish refugees from Hitler's Germany.

-Part of his share of the profits from "Gandhi" went to organizations like the Save the Children Fund and Gandhi's own ashrams, or alms houses, in India.
+Part of his share of the profits from "Gandhi" went to organisations like the Save the Children Fund and Gandhi's own ashrams, or alms houses, in India.

 "I suppose you could say my family lived by the principles Gandhi preached," Attenborough, a Labour peer knighted in 1976, once said.